burtchell/dotfiles/README.md

 git config --global core.editor nvim
 ```

-Note: If you would prefer to install packages manually or something goes wrong with `install.sh`, see [Linux Manual Installation](https://github.com/dukeofjukes/dotfiles/blob/main/manual.md).

 ## Acknowledgements

 - [Mathias Bynens](https://github.com/mathiasbynens) and their [dotfiles repository](https://github.com/mathiasbynens/dotfiles), which inspired my oh-my-posh theme and use of a private `.extra` file.
-- [Fireship](https://www.youtube.com/c/Fireship) and their [dotfiles tutorial](https://www.youtube.com/watch?v=r_MpUP6aKiQ), which showed me how to utilize symbolic links.
 - [chris@machine](https://github.com/LunarVim) and their [Neovim-from-scratch repository](https://github.com/LunarVim/Neovim-from-scratch) from which most of my lua-based nvim configuration is based.

 ## TODOs